khoivonne/lumina/docs/after/getting-to-nus.md

 title: Getting to NUS
 ---
 ## By MRT
-Alight at Kent Ridge Terminal (CC24, yellow line).
+Alight at Kent Ridge MRT (CC24, yellow line).
 You may also want to purchase an Ez-link card since you will be boarding MRTs quite often.
 If you go to B1 Street Level, you can take NUS bus.

 ### Prince George Park's (PGP R/H)